Fujio-Turner/sg-log-reader-demo/README.md

 **A:**

--Python 2.6+ installed
+-Python 3.6+ installed

--Local Web Server ,example [MAMP](https://www.mamp.info/en/) , for the index.html file or open index.html with a browser.
+-Have a Couchbase Server with Data , Index & Query

+**Q:** Is there any configuration to the script?

+**A:**

+Yes, there is a config.json file that you can update with things like creditals to a Couchbase bucket

 #Works on My Computer Tested & Certified ;-)